maxharlow/newsagent/README.md

 Development
 -----------

 In production Datastash runs Docker inside a Docker container.
-For development this is obviously madness, so we can run Datastash using your local Docker client.
+For development this is obviously madness, so we can run Datastash using your local Docker client instead.

 You will need [Node] (https://nodejs.org/en/), [Docker] (https://www.docker.com/products/docker-engine), and [Docker Machine] (https://www.docker.com/products/docker-machine).